openboxes/openboxes/docs/developer-guide/restapi.md

 # REST API

-## Session API
+## Overview

-### Authenticate
+### Authentication
-If you try to access the API with no cookie or an invalid cookie and receive the following error, you'll need to authenticate
+If you try to access the API with no cookies (or an invalid/stale cookie) you'll receive the following error and will need to (re-)authenticate
 ```
 $ curl -i -X POST -H "Content-Type: application/json" https://openboxes.ngrok.io/openboxes/api/categories